 Approach: Recommendations would include natural brain-immune support tools, such as astragalus, olive leaf, rubidium, sage leaf, L-lysine, zinc, and vitamin C.

 Your thyroid gland produces predominantly inactive T4.
 This means that we must convert T4 to T3, called thyroid conversion, in order to have normal thyroid responses.
 This conversion takes place primarily in the liver and by the bacteria living in the gut mucosa.
 Conversion issues also include the conversion of T4 into an inactive hormone called reverse T3.
 Although inactive, reverse T3 will bind to your cell and block active T3 from doing its job or decrease the clearing of thyroid hormones.

 Approach: First, you want to get your adrenal fatigue, gut, and liver health under control.
 Foods rich in selenium, zinc, and magnesium help make the enzyme needed for healthy thyroid conversion.

 In summary, although following a natural treatment protocol involves eating well, taking certain supplements and addressing other lifestyle factors, you should keep in mind that different people will require different protocols.
 Another thing to keep in mind is that when it comes to taking supplements, different people will also require different dosages.
 So, it really is important to evaluate everyone on an individual basis and then make specific recommendations based on the findings.

-If you want to learn more about the state of your health, please check out our free wellness evaluation.
+If you want to learn more about the state of your health, please check out our Free Initial Consult.
 We offer in person, phone as well as webcam consults to people across the globe.